x

 But John Ball Zoo CEO Peter D’Arienzo said the renovation, while disappointing to some, was necessary.

-John Ball Zoo is one of the last remaining urban zoos, which means it’s close to Grand Rapids’ downtown on its West Side.
+John Ball Zoo is one of the last remaining urban zoos, which means it’s close to Grand Rapids’ downtown.

 With the over 200,000 cars that park in the zoo each year, and nearly 65% of visitors from out of Kent County, D’Arienzo said they need more paved lot space.

 “Frankly [visitors] don't want to park on dirt and dust.
-You know, they're, they're pushing a four-year-old child in a stroller.
-Cars drives by and dust ends up in their face or the uneven drowned with people that are mobility challenged, maybe in a wheelchair,” D’Arienzo said.
+You know, they're pushing a 4-year-old child in a stroller.
+Cars drive by and dust ends up in their face or the uneven grown with people that are mobility challenged, maybe in a wheelchair,” D’Arienzo said.
 “So this parking is going to be a big upgrade.
 It won't meet all our parking needs.
 You know, during busy times, there will still be a need to park on the grass, which is not something we want.
 We would prefer to park people in beautiful park light parking spaces.”

-The new parking lot will have guests exiting on Butterworth St and alleviate parking difficulties neighbors of the zoo experience during busy times.
+The new parking lot will have guests exiting on Butterworth Street and alleviate parking difficulties neighbors of the zoo experience during busy times.

 D’Arienzo said it's difficult to meet every demand.